mozilla/ichnaea/docs/import_export.rst

 ``net``

     For GSM, UMTS and LTE networks, this is the mobile network code (MNC).
-For CDMA networks, this is the system identification number (SID).
     An integer, for example `4`, the MNC used by Vodaphone in the Netherlands.

 ``area``

     For GSM and UMTS networks, this is the location area code (LAC).
 For LTE networks, this is the tracking area code (TAC).
-For CDMA networks, this is the network identification number (NID).
     An integer, for example `2035`.

 ``cell``

     For GSM and LTE networks, this is the cell id or cell identity (CID).
     For UMTS networks this is the UTRAN cell id, which is the concatenation of 2 bytes of radio network controller (RNC) code and 2 bytes of cell id.
-    For CDMA networks this is the base station identifier (BID).
     An integer, for example `32345`.

 ``unit``

     For UMTS networks, this is the primary scrambling code (PSC).
 For LTE networks, this is the physical cell id (PCI).
-For GSM and CDMA networks, this is empty.
+For GSM networks, this is empty.
 An integer, for example `312`.

 ``lon``